By Elk Studios

-While the different symbols are all unique and look detailed, the game does not stand out in its creativity.
-At least with Ho Ho Tower, there was some sense of style, while in this game it feels very generic.
+While the different symbols are all unique and look detailed, the game does not stand out in terms of creativity.
+At least with Ho Ho Tower, there was some sense of style, while in this game, it feels very generic.
 There are some symbols that give off an Asian vibe relating to the location, but the background is a simple skyscraper.
-There are also barely any animations except for a win on 1 of the 99 paylines being illuminated, and the wheels in the special feature spinning.
+There are also barely any animations except for a win on one of the 99 paylines being illuminated and the wheels in the special feature spinning.

-The sound in this slot is very toned down with barely any music to speak off.
-There are bloops when the reels spin and you’ll hear generic jingles when there’s a win.
-Almost triggering the bonus mode starts up a sound of increasing intensity but when you don’t get enough symbols this cuts off immediately.
+The sound in this slot is very toned down, with barely any music to speak of.
+There are bloops when the reels spin, and you’ll hear generic jingles when there’s a win.
+Almost triggering the bonus mode starts up a sound of increasing intensity, but when you don’t get enough symbols, this cuts off immediately.

-As you can see the payouts for every win, even with five-of-a-kind, is very low.
+As you can see, the payouts for every win, even with five-of-a-kind, are very low.
 This further contributes to its high volatility.
 It is meant to even out with the use of the Bonus game, which is a special feature.

-Just like Ho Ho Tower, Hong Kong Tower does not have a lot of features.
-The ones it does have are mostly centred around the special Wheel that is enabled when the Bonus symbols appear on the screen.
+Just like Ho Ho Tower, Hong Kong Tower does not have many features.
+The ones it does have are mostly centered around the special Wheel that is enabled when the Bonus symbols appear on the screen.

 The base game plays like any standard video slot, with a lot of waiting around to see if something hits.
 The 99 Ways To Win never felt like a substantial part of the game to me, and as a result, wins were about as sparse as they would have been with regular paylines.

 The game gets marginally more interesting during the Bonus Game, which activates when the player has 3 or more Bonus symbols on the screen.
-The camera shifts up to the top of the skyscraper where we are shown 3 different wheels.
+The camera shifts up to the top of the skyscraper, where we are shown three different wheels.
 The Bonus game starts on one wheel, divided into about 10 sections.
 Each of these sections has a coin value associated with it, except two.

 The coin values are awarded whenever the wheel lands on it.
-If the same section is selected twice in a row the bonus game ends and all the coins that are won are awarded.
-There are 2 sections on the first wheel that have the Bonus symbol on it.
+If the same section is selected twice in a row, the bonus game ends, and all the coins that are won are awarded.
+There are 2 sections on the first wheel that have the Bonus symbol on them.
 If the wheel lands on that, the player moves to the next wheel.

 Although this part of the slot is fun and often very good for the total funds, it did not trigger very often.
 It’s also a direct copy of Ho Ho Tower, although I think this slot technically came out first.
 They are completely interchangeable, down to the coin values on each of the wheels.

-If you’ve played Ho Ho Tower prior to Hong Kong Tower, you won’t notice many differences.
-If this is your first of the two, you’ll probably consider it a nice looking but ultimately very simple classic slot.
-That’s not necessarily a bad thing and I consider the Bonus game a highlight of this game, but it’s also not a glowing recommendation.
+If you’ve played Ho Ho Tower before Hong Kong Tower, you won’t notice many differences.
+If this is your first of the two, you’ll probably consider it a nice-looking but ultimately straightforward classic slot.
+That’s not necessarily a bad thing, and I consider the Bonus game a highlight of this game, but it’s also not a glowing recommendation.

-I think this game is suited best for people that enjoy the direct coin wins that the Bonus game offers.
+I think this game is best suited for people who enjoy the direct coin wins that the Bonus game offers.
 The only trouble is getting there without running out of funds.
-I found it to take quite a while to trigger the wheels and when it did, it could just as easily end after only a few spins.
+I found it to take quite a while to trigger the wheels, and when it did, it could just as easily end after only a few spins.
 In my time playing, I found that I did not make up the funds I needed to get to the Bonus game.